 Family partnership is encouraged throughout students’ enrollment in the BUILD program.
 Families provide many vital direct and indirect supports that contribute to students’ success in college.
 As students transition to a post-secondary setting, students’ role as decision-maker continues to grow.
 Clear understanding of roles and responsibilities allows students, families, and Bethel staff to collaboratively focus on students’ success.

-To assist in this collaboration, parents/guardians submit any directives outlined on legal documents, such as guardianship and/or specific power of attorney, during the application process.
+To assist in this collaboration, parents/guardians submit any directives outlined on legal documents, such as guardianship and/or specific power of attorney, during the application process and any time updates are made to these directives.
 These documents are reviewed, discussed as needed for clarity, and followed throughout the student’s participation in the BUILD program.

 Working closely with their academic advisor, students select a Career Pathway and elective courses throughout their program.
 Parents/guardians play an important role in these decisions through ongoing conversations with their son or daughter.
 In addition, during Personal Learning Plan, (PLP) meetings students’ plans are discussed with the students, parents/guardians, and BUILD staff.
 Students’ final course schedules can be accessed through their MyBethel account.
 Up until the add/drop date for the term, there may be changes to students’ schedules.
 Within the guidelines of the program requirements, and with guidance from BUILD staff and parents/guardians, students make final internship decisions.